Chapter 17

 Let us notice the following verses,

-11-12 The purpose of the parable is to teach us what we are to do while we are waiting for our Lord to return.
+11-12 … The purpose of the parable is to teach us what we are to do while we are waiting for our Lord’s return.

-13 The soon to be king instructed his servants to put to work the minas that he gave them.
-In other words, he instructed them to invest or spend them wisely.
+13 … The soon to be king instructed his servants to put to work the minas that he gave them.
+In other words, he instructed them to invest or spend the minas wisely.

 Not only does the above parable apply to our physical resources and talents and how we are to carefully invest or use them, but there is also a spiritual application as well.
 This spiritual application addresses the fact that we are to carefully and diligently use and invest the spiritual gift(s) and talent(s) that God the Holy Spirit has given us (see 1 Corinthians 12:4-27).

-To see this let us begin by reading from,
+To expand upon this we begin by reading from,

 Psalm 37:25-26